VKCR/fbmessagesbrowser/README.md

 * Locate the JSON of the threads you want to upload in messages/inbox/
 * Upload them using the button in the left sidebar. **Note: if there are multiple files for the same thread (e.g.: message_1.json, message_2.json, etc.), select all of them at the same time to merge them.**

+## Troubleshooting

+In some browsers (e.g. Chromium) you will need to stop blocking third party cookies in order for the app to work.

 ## Contribute

 Feel free to report bugs using the GitHub issue tracker and make other contributions.